Towards Better Understanding of User Satisfaction in Open-Domain Conversational Search: Data Collection

-Soon after each dialogue, both users and search agents need to visit the \textit{annotation} webpage for assessment related to search behaviors (only agents) and the dialogue.
-To reduce annotation noise, the page will present one turn of the dialogue at one time.
-The subsequent turns will be presented only when the assessment of all the previous turns are completed.
-The specific annotation items can be found in Sec~\ref{subsec:participant annotation}.
+Soon after each dialog, both user and agent need to visit the \textit{annotation} webpage to assess the dialog contents.
+The agent is required to provide responses to the user based on the acquired information from external sources instead of his or her own knowledge base.
+The turn is presented and annotated one after another.
+The dialog as the whole is annotated when the annotation of all the turns are completed.
+The specific annotation items as well as their annotation rules could be found in our dataset homepage~\footnote{https://github.com/chuzhumin98/ConvSearch-Dataset/blob/main/annotation-rules/Participant\_Annotation\_Rules.pdf}.